-- (a) This code of conduct applies to all federal public defender employees (When Actually Employed (WAE) employees are subject to canons 1, 2, and 3 and such other provisions of this code as may be determined by the appointing authority). - (b) This code of conduct does not apply to private counsel appointed under the Criminal Justice Act, or to attorneys provided by a bar association or legal aid agency or by a community defender organization established in accordance with the provisions of the Criminal Justice Act (18 U.S.C.
+- (a) This Code of Conduct applies to all federal public defender employees, including interns, externs, and other volunteer employees.
+(When Actually Employed (WAE) employees are subject to canons 1, 2, and 3 and such other provisions of this code as may be determined by the appointing authority). - (b) This Code of Conduct does not apply to private counsel appointed under the Criminal Justice Act, or to attorneys provided by a bar association or legal aid agency or by a community defender organization established in accordance with the provisions of the Criminal Justice Act (18 U.S.C.)

 § 3006A(g)(2)(B)).
-(For the Model Code of Conduct for Federal Community Defender Employees, see: Guide, Vol. 7A, Appx.
+(For the Model Code of Conduct for Federal Community Defender Employees, see Guide, Vol. 7A, Appx.
 4B.)